Food Pantry

 The Food Pantry opened its doors on March 17, 2007 and has been in continuous operation since then.
 We are members of the Capital Area Food Bank and are able to purchase food there at lower prices.
 We also pick up food 6 days a week from local grocery stores.

-The Pantry is open every Saturday morning from 9 to 11 am and Wednesdays from 5 to 7 pm for drive-thru distribution.
+The Pantry is open every Saturday morning from 9 to 11 am for drive-thru distribution.
 Families are encouraged to come every other week so that they can receive food twice a month.
 We distribute canned goods, cereal, pasta, rice, etc., as well as fresh produce, some deli items, and frozen meat.
-As long as you are in line by 11 am Saturday or 7 pm Wednesday, you will receive food that day.
+As long as you are in line by 11 am Saturday, you will receive food that day.

 The Food Pantry needs help every day of the week.
 If you are interested in volunteering, we always need help in the following areas: